sendbird/sendbird-chat-sample-android/groupchannel-freeze-unfreeze/README.md

-# Freeze and Unfreeze in a group channel
+# Freeze or unfreeze a group channel

 This code sample with UI components demonstrates how to freeze and unfreeze in a group channel on Sendbird Chat SDK for Android.